St. Luke's Healthcare

 Internal Medicine, Primary Care & Addiction Medicine located in Mid-City, Baton Rouge, Lafayette, Mandeville, Denham Springs, Hammond & Abbeville, LA

 Medication management is an important service in many long-term care plans.
 There are countless medications that treat a wide variety of conditions and specific symptoms, and they work their best when you take them consistently and according to your physician’s instructions.

-You can visit with the St. Luke’s Healthcare team for regular appointments to manage your medications with either in-office visits or convenient telehealth consultations from the comfort of your home or office.
+You can visit with the St. Luke’s Healthcare team for regular appointments to manage your medications.
 The team can adjust your dosage, add new medications, help you get off current medications, or change medications without complication.

 Furthermore, medication management helps you avoid unhelpful side effects from any of the medications you take regularly.
 The team can help you find strategies to keep you on track with your medications, no matter how many you take.

 Lots of conditions require medications as part of a comprehensive treatment plan, though your physicians will probably recommend one or more other treatments or strategies alongside your medications.

 Strategies like physical therapy, counseling, injections, and other treatments can work in conjunction with medication management to treat:

 People who have mental health conditions like mood disorders and neurodevelopmental disorders often see improvement in their symptoms with the use of medications.
 The St. Luke’s Healthcare team can prescribe and manage medications like mood stabilizers, antidepressants, and stimulants according to your diagnosis and needs.